-#WePaddle #Together

-A Strategy for Equality, Diversity and Inclusion
+#VePaddle Together A Strategy for Equality, Diversity and Inclusion

-Board Commitment and Support

-British Canoeing is committed to ensuring that we represent and promote an active, inclusive and diverse community enjoying the benefits that ste
+Equality, diversity and inclusion (EDI) Board Commitment and Support British Canoeing is committed to ensuring that we represent and promote an active, inclusive and diverse community enjoying the benefits that stem from paddling.
 Our strategic plan, Stronger Together 2022-26 has a key pillar placing stronger emphasis on equality, diversity and inclusion across all we do as an organisation.